oysteve/Movie_genres_analysis/README.md

 2. Which genre takes the highest budget?
 3. Which genre generates the highest revenue?
 4. The most profitable genre?
-5. Which genre belongs to the high-rating genre?
+5. What are the high-rating genres?
 This was determined by  using a vote_average >= 8 and vote_count > 50
 6. Any correlation between the genres attributes?
 7. What is the profit trend for the genres over the last 55 years?